-- Safety glasses with unperforated side shields may be used where continuous eye protection is desirable, as in laboratories; spectacles are not sufficient where complete eye protection is needed such as when handling bulk-quantities, where there is a danger of splashing, or if the material may be under - Chemical goggles.whenever there is a danger of the material coming in contact with the eyes; goggles must be properly fitted. - Full face shield (20 cm, 8 in minimum) may be required for supplementary but never for primary protection of eyes; these afford face protection.

-Eye and face protection

-Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+- ▶ Safety glasses with unperforated side shields may be used where continuous eve protection is desirable, as in laboratories; spectacles are not sufficient where complete eye protection is needed such as when handling bulk-quantities, where there is a danger of splashing, or if the material may be under pressure - Chemical goggles whenever there is a danger of the material coming in contact with the eyes; goggles must be properly fitted. - Full face shield (20 cm.
+8 in minimum) may be required for supplementary but never for primary protection of eyes; these afford face protection. - Alternatively a gas mask may replace splash goggles and face shields.
+Eye and face protection - Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
 Medical and first-aid personnel should be trained in their removal and suitable equipment should be readily available.
 In the event of chemical exposure, begin eye irrigation immediately and remove contact lens as soon as practicable.
 Lens should be removed at the first signs of eye redness or irritation - lens should be removed in a clean environment only after workers have washed hands thoroughly.
 [CDC NIOSH Current Intelligence Bulletin 59], [AS/NZS 1336 or national equivalent]

-Skin protection See Hand protection below Hands/feet protection
+Skin protection See Hand protection below Elbow length PVC gloves Hands/feet protection

-- ▶ Elbow length PVC gloves - ▶ When handling corrosive liquids, wear trousers or overalls outside of boots, to avoid spills entering boots.
+- ▶ When handling corrosive liquids, wear trousers or overalls outside of boots, to avoid spills entering boots. - Body protection See Other protection below

-Body protection